China-LiuXiaopeng/BraTS-DMFNet/README.md

 ### Training

 Sync bacth normalization is used so that a proper batch size is important to obtain a decent performance.
 Multiply gpus training with batch_size=8 is recommended.
-The training time will take <10 hours.
+The total training time take less than 10 hours in gtxforce 1080Ti.

 ```
 python train_all.py --gpu=0,1,2,3 --cfg=DMFNet_GDL_all --batch_size=8